platformatic/platformatic/docs/contributing/documentation-style-guide.md

 **Example**

- Less like this: There is a need for Node.js to be installed before you can be able to use Platformatic.
+ Less like this:
+ >There is a need for Node.js to be installed before you can be able to use Platformatic.

- More like this: Install Node.js to make use of Platformatic.
+ More like this:
+ >Install Node.js to make use of Platformatic.

-### Grammatical moods
+### Grammatical Moods

 Grammatical moods are a great way to express your writing.
 Avoid sounding too bossy while making a direct statement.
 Know when to switch between indicative,